Accrual vs. Cash Accounting for Your Online Business

 Accrual basis accounting allows you to gauge and plan for peak months of your business operations as you can see your business's profitability and performance clearer.

 Did you receive a lot of orders for the month?
 Or did you make several dealings with the supplier at that time?
-The accrual method shows you the exact movements of your business operations so you can make better financial decisions in the future.
+The accrual method shows you the exact movements of your business operations so you can make better financial decisions in the long run.

 GAAP Compliance

-If you're not hitting the $25 million mark yet, you can still use the accrual method for recording your income and expenses.
-It's what the board of accounting regards as a standard, after all.
+If you're not hitting the $25 million mark yet, you can still use the cash basis method for recording your income and expenses.
+But beyond that, accrual accounting is what the board of accounting regards as a standard.
 Moreover, banks, lenders, and investors prefer this GAAP-compliant accounting method over cash basis accounting.

 Grows With Your Business

-Your business may just be starting out, but you can triple your revenue in a few years, thus earning over $25 million.
-So, if you use accrual accounting from the beginning, you do not need to change accounting methods as you already comply with IRS regulations.
+Your business may just be starting, but you can triple your revenue in a few years, thus earning over $25 million.
+So, if you use accrual accounting from the beginning, you do not need to change accounting methods as you already comply with IRS regulations

 Tedious Accounting

-For some, bookkeeping is already daunting as it is.
-But when you use the accrual accounting method for your online business?
-Daily records, end-of-the-month, and end-of-the-year reports might be stressful for you.
+For some, bookkeeping is already daunting, and it gets even more complicated with accrual accounting's daily records, end-of-the-month, and end-of-the-year reports.
 You need to learn this accounting method well to use it properly.

 Uncertain Cash Flow

-Using the accrual method, you can see that your income statement (profit and loss) is looking good.
+You can see that your income or profit and loss statement looks good using the accrual method.
 However, upon checking your cash flow statement, your cash is almost $0.
-That's because when you look closely at your P&L statement, your accounts receivable is quite high.
+That's because when you look closely at your P&L statement, your accounts receivable is relatively high.
 After all, your customers haven't fully paid yet.

 Following the accrual accounting method keeps track of your profitability but not your actual cash.
-Thus, it's important to make cash flow statements that go hand-in-hand with your P&L.
+Thus, making cash flow statements that go hand-in-hand with your P&L is essential.

 +1 877 421 7270